australiangreens/civiauth0jwt/README.md

 1. Retrieving and add the signing key of a specified Auth0 tenant to the registry used to validate JWTs in core AuthX extension.

-2. Listens for the `civi.authx.jwtclaimscheck` symphony event, using it to override the processing of the `sub` claim in the JWT, replacing it with matching an auth0 id against CMS user ids linked to contact ids.
+2. Subscribes to `civi.authx.checkCredential` symphony event dispatched by the Authx, using it to check the `sub` claim in the JWT, replacing it with matching an auth0 id against CMS user ids linked to contact ids.

 ## Motivation